kfogel/presidential-speeches/README.md

 -----------------------------------------

-Each transcript in the [data](data) directory starts with a single line of the form "President: Name Of Some President", followed on the next line (or maybe after some blank lines) by the transcript.
+Each transcript in the [data](data) directory starts with a single line of the form "President: Name Of Some President", followed after a blank line by the transcript.

 The presidential identifiers appear to be consistent, e.g., LBJ is always "Lyndon B. Johnson", never "Lyndon Johnson".
 Here's how I